 Simon Migliano is a recognized world expert in VPNs.
 He's tested hundreds of VPN services and his research has featured on the BBC, The New York Times and more.
 Read full bio

 Proton VPN is a well-rounded VPN service that’s highly-secure, pleasant to use, and delivers excellent connection speeds.
-Proton VPN’s greatest strength is privacy: it’s proven to keep no logs, independently-audited, and its apps are open-source.
-While the premium version is expensive, Proton VPN Free is the best free VPN available in 2024: it’s safe to use, extremely fast, and you can use it without data limits — although it doesn’t work with Netflix or torrenting.
+Its greatest strength is privacy and security: it’s proven to keep no logs, independently-audited, and its apps are open-source.
+While the premium version is expensive, Proton VPN Free is the best free VPN available: it’s safe to use, extremely fast, and you can use it without data limits — although it doesn’t work with Netflix or torrenting.

 6.2/10